Alliance Transforms Historic Wellhouse into First Composting Toilets in a NYC Park

 “The project will save about 250,000 gallons of water a year from going into the city's sewer system,” noted Maddry.

-In addition to the installation of the composting toilets, the $2.34 million project, funded by the New York City Council, included the restoration of this historic structure—including installing a new roof, repairing brickwork and based on historic photos, recreating a beautiful portico, in period-appropriate colors, and decorative finials on the roof.
+In addition to the installation of the composting toilets, the $2.34 million project, funded by the New York City Council, provided for the restoration of this historic structure.
+This included the installation of a new roof, brickwork repairs and—based on historic photos—the recreation of a beautiful portico in period-appropriate colors.

 The Wellhouse is just the latest of Prospect Park Alliance's acclaimed restoration projects in the Park, from the historic Prospect Park Carousel, Boathouse and Bailey Fountain at Grand Army Plaza.
 “The Wellhouse will perform a vitally needed function, and is vitally important from an historic perspective,” said Zimmerman.